YAMADA Group

 Reseach Overview

-Our research centers on the molecular design, synthesis, and functional exploration of π-conjugated molecular systems, with a particular emphasis on fullerenes and nanocarbon-derived architectures. π-Conjugated frameworks exhibit distinctive electronic properties arising from unique topology, enabling emergent electronic and photophysical behaviors beyond those of conventional organic molecules.
+Our research centers on the molecular design, synthesis, and functional exploration of π-conjugated molecular systems, with a particular emphasis on fullerenes and nanocarbon-derived architectures.
+Such π-conjugated frameworks exhibit distinctive properties arising from unique geometry, enabling emergent electronic and photophysical behaviors beyond those of conventional organic molecules.

 In parallel, we investigate the noncovalent interactions on fullerene surfaces, which govern the macroscopic properties and functions.
 To quantitatively explore these subtle interactions, we employ a molecular torsion balance system and systematically evaluate the effects of polarity, dipole moment, polarizability, and charge on intermolecular forces.